 Oddly enough, it took me two separate hikes to complete this short little trail.
 The first .7 mile part was done with Rob as part of a loop back to the Mainline Tunxis and the second I did later as an out and back off of – you guessed it – Woodtick Road.
 As noted, the trail itself is – again – a junky ATV scarred tract for the most part, but which ends with a respite from the erosion with a steep little downhill section to connect back with the Mainline Tunxis at the north end of the New Britain Reservoir.

 About a third of a mile off of Woodtick Road, the trail skirts an old cemetery, called the Northeast Burying Grounds.
 I’m not into cemeteries at all, though walking through the weathered gravestones here was pretty cool.
 Though in disrepair, someone is still trying to keep it up a bit which was nice to see.
 There are maybe 50 headstones here but a few stand out in particular.
 It turns out that Louisa May Alcott’s forebears are interred here.
 I poked around and found some stones with “Alcott” etched into it.
-Not that I’ve ever read anything written by Alcott, nor do I ever plan to, but hey… Who knew?
+Not that I’ve ever read anything written by Alcott, nor do I ever plan to, but hey… that’s cool.

 Speaking of things no one knew, let’s get back to this “Woodtick” thing.
 The Wolcott Historical Society is kind enough to provide us a great explanation of the odd name – and trust me when I say that there are a TON of things named Woodtick in town.
 The following is excerpted from here: